MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/troubleshoot-always-on-availability-groups-configuration-sql-server.md

     - Check for local HOSTS file entries
     - Check if there are [Server Aliases for Use by a Client](../../configure-windows/create-or-delete-a-server-alias-for-use-by-a-client.md) defined on the replicas

-7. Ensure your [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] is running a recent build (preferably the [latest build](https://docs.microsoft.com/troubleshoot/sql/general/determine-version-edition-update-level#latest-updates-available-for-currently-supported-versions-of-sql-server) to protect from running into issues like [KB3213703](https://support.microsoft.com/topic/kb3213703-fix-an-always-on-secondary-replica-goes-into-a-disconnecting-state-10131118-b63a-f49f-b140-907f77774dc2).
+7. Ensure your SQL Server is running a recent build (preferably the [latest build](https://docs.microsoft.com/troubleshoot/sql/general/determine-version-edition-update-level#latest-updates-available-for-currently-supported-versions-of-sql-server) to protect from running into issues like [KB3213703](https://support.microsoft.com/topic/kb3213703-fix-an-always-on-secondary-replica-goes-into-a-disconnecting-state-10131118-b63a-f49f-b140-907f77774dc2).

     For more information, refer to [Create Availability Group Fails With Error 35250 'Failed to join the database'](https://docs.microsoft.com/archive/blogs/alwaysonpro/create-availability-group-fails-with-error-35250-failed-to-join-the-database)